tushar-semwal/academic-kickstart/content/post/2020-01-11-nanogateway-raspberrypi.md

 The already available instructions on manufacturer site are designed to be used for The Things Network.
 This blog provide a minimum steps to setup a Chirpstack LoRaWAN server to which one have more control and is not connected to the internet.

 Let us first setup the LoPy.
-I am using a LoPy1.0 with expansion board 2.0 updated to firmware 1.16. **Please update the LoPy before proceeding.** We will use the nano-gateway code provided by pycom.
+I am using a LoPy4.0 with expansion board 3.0 updated to firmware 1.16. **Please update the LoPy before proceeding.** We will use the nano-gateway code provided by pycom.
 There are a total of 3 files - main.py, config.py, and nanogateway.py.

+I am using ATOM editor with a pycom plugin.

 1. We need a Gateway ID which is unique to each LoPy device.
 Just run the following lines of code on the device through REPL command line interface (use ATOM editor).
 ```